Psychedelics have a profound capacity to change the way we think.

 Feeling well-rested is essential for the creative process.
 If your brain is tired, your neurons won’t fire as quickly or as often — ultimately reducing the chances of reaching that “aha!” moment.

 Some people contest this idea based on the idea that bringing inspiration may limit your ability to think outside the box.
-While this may be true, I can personally attribute a great deal of my breakthrough sessions to some form of inspiration kicking around during the session.
+While this may be true, I can personally attribute many of my breakthrough sessions to some form of inspiration kicking around during the session.

 For me, this is usually a textbook of some kind, but this can be literally anything.
 Something that keeps the problem top of mind.